Decentralized Stochastic Nonconvex Optimization under the $(L_0,L_1)$-Smoothness: Conclusion

 \section{Conclusion}

 This paper proposes decentralized normalized stochastic gradient descent for nonconvex optimization under the relaxed smoothness.
 We provide theoretical analysis to show our method can achieve the $\epsilon$-stationary point on each agent.
 In particular, we design a new Lyapunov function including the product of the gradient norm and the consensus error for convergence analysis, which successfully address the non-Lipschitz and unbounded local gradients in relaxed smooth decentralized optimization.
 The empirical studies also show that our method performs better than baselines.

-In future work, we would like to establish decentralized methods for convex optimization under the relaxed smoothness \citep{chezhegov2025convergence,gaash2025convergence,gorbunov2024methods,koloskova2023revisiting,lobanov2024linear,vankov2024optimizing}.
+In future work, we would like to establish decentralized methods for convex optimization under the relaxed smoothness \citep{chezhegov2025convergence,gaash2025convergence,gorbunov2024methods,koloskova2023revisiting,lobanov2024linear,vankov2024optimizing} and study the possibility to use the momentum to improve the performance of the algorithm in practice \cite{cutkosky2020momentum}.
 It is also interesting to extend our results to the more general settings such as the symmetric relaxed smoothness \citep{chen2023generalized} and the stochastic gradient estimator with heavy-tailed noise \citep{liu2024nonconvex}.

+\begin{acks} We would like to thank Yuxin Liu for the helpful discussion.
+This work is supported by the Major Key Project of Pengcheng Laboratory (No. PCL2024A06), the National Natural Science Foundation of China (No.12571557), the National Natural Science Foundation of China (No.62306116), Shanghai Basic Research Program (23JC1401000), and the Shanghai Special Fund for Promoting High-Quality Industrial Development (No. 20250307).
+The computations in this research were performed using the CFFF platform of Fudan University. \end{acks}